Topzle Topzle

 2026 United States House of Representatives elections

 The 2026 United States House of Representatives elections are scheduled to be held on Tuesday, November 3, 2026, as part of the 2026 midterm elections during President Donald Trump's second nonconsecutive term.
 Voters will elect representatives from all 435 congressional districts across each of the fifty U . states, and five of the six non-voting delegates from the District of Columbia and the inhabited U . territories.
-Special elections may also be held on dates throughout 2026.
+Special elections are also being held on dates throughout 2026.
 Numerous other federal, state, and local elections, including elections to the Senate, will be held on this date.
 The winners of this election will serve in the 120th United States Congress, with seats apportioned among the states based on the 2020 United States census and revised district maps as a result of the 2025–2026 United States redistricting.

 Infobox